sdhEmily/macCord/README.md

 ### You can achieve the same look on Vencord/macOS by doing as follows:

 * Go to Settings > Vencord, then toggle "Enable Translucent Window".
+* If you're using Suncord scroll down and set "Window vibrancy style" to "HUD"

 ![image](https://user-images.githubusercontent.com/76500838/231659229-4f261d16-304e-4904-b9f5-88478ab2fe89.png)